Loktra/Front-End-Engineer/Shopping Cart.md

 Your task is to implement a basic shopping cart for a website, following these basic rules:

-* the cart needs to be implemented as an AngularJS service
 * the cart should be retrieved from the localStorage, where it's stored under the key `cart`
 * every time an action is performed on the cart, it should be persisted on the localStorage
 * the cart should only know about item IDs and their quantity